Olympus E-M1 vs Sony A9

 It is notable that the A9 has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The E-M1 lacks such a headphone port.

-Both the E-M1 and the A9 have been discontinued, but can regularly be found used on eBay.
+Both the E-M1 and the A9 have been discontinued, but can regularly be found used on ebay.
 The E-M1 was replaced by the Olympus E-M1 II, while the A9 was followed by the Sony A9 II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Olympus E-M1 Manual (free pdf) or the online Sony A9 Manual.
+Further information on the features and operation of the E-M1 and A9 can be found, respectively, in the Olympus E-M1 Manual (free pdf) or the online Sony A9 Manual.

 So how do things add up?
 Is the Olympus E-M1 better than the Sony A9 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.